OUR HISTORY

 Partnering with the City of Orlando

-As almost all other non-profits and benefits organizations who assisted the homeless closed down due to the pandemic, the City of Orlando contracted SALT to provide showers and hygienic services to our homebound friends 3 times a week in order to help combat the spread of the COVID-19 virus.
-Up until this point we had only been operating about 3-4 times per month and we felt privileged to be able to serve our homebound friends on a more consistent basis.
+Up until this point we had only been operating about three to four times per month and we felt privileged to be able to serve our home-bound friends on a more consistent basis.
 The contract was for April through July 2020, but we hoped to continue these services beyond that four month period.
-We were able to hire four part-time employees to operate the shower trailer throughout each week, one of whom was a former homeless friend, Patrick Wood, who used to come to us for assistance before being hired.
-We praise God for His continued blessings and divine interventions in our organization.
+We were able to hire four part-time employees to operate the mobile outreach center throughout each week, one of whom was a former unhoused friend, Patrick Woods, who used to come to us for assistance before being hired.

 The Hilton Orlando's Special Gift

-After hiring employees to operate the mobile outreach center during the pandemic, we were concerned about the safety of their families to whom they would go home to every day.
-The Hilton Orlando graciously offered us four hotel rooms to accommodate our employees for over 90 days so that they didn't have to put their loved ones at risk.
-We only utilized two of those rooms, but this gift, valued at over $20,000, was a huge help in keeping our employee's families safe and putting everyone's mind at ease.
-We are grateful to the Hilton for their generosity and assistance to our organization during a very stressful and unchartered time.
+The Hilton Orlando graciously offered us four hotel rooms to accommodate our employees for over 90 days so that they didn't have to put their loved ones at risk (a value of about $100,000).
+We utilized two of those rooms and it was a huge help in keeping our employee's families safe and putting everyone's mind at ease.

 The Life of Patrick Wood - Formerly Homeless

 Before being hired by SALT, Patrick, affectionately called Pat, used to come and receive assistance.
 He would come to get a shower, clothing, and a meal, but he always felt like he needed to give something back for the help he received.
 Him and his friend, Singleton, would volunteer with us before receiving any assistance at our outreach events.
 They kept the showers clean in between each use and helped to organized the queue of individuals waiting to take a shower.
-During this time, we would compensate them for a day's work because they were a great help before we were able to hire employees.
+Eventually, we would compensate them for a day's work because they were a great help before we were able to hire employees.

 Singleton eventually found employment and was able to move into housing, but Pat would still faithfully come to our outreach events.
 When we had to opportunity to hire employees to run the outreach center, Pat was a clear choice.
 When given the news that we wanted to hire him, he had tears in his eyes.
 He hadn't held a job in years, and felt honored to become an official member of the SALT team.